RUN BETTER WITH OUR NEWSLETTER

 There is no such thing as the PERFECT trainer to defeat shin splints.
 That would be the dream!
 Nonetheless, depending on what is causing the shin pain, your trainers can make the world of difference.
 So, if you are experiencing shin splints, look into replacing your trainers, we have compiled the running shoes most likely to help you keep on running!

-Neutral Shoes / Support Shoes / Cushioned Shoes / Supinator Shoes / Trail Shoes
+Neutral Shoes / Stability Shoes / Cushioned Shoes / Supinator Shoes / Trail Shoes

 The Hoka Arahi has a specially designed EVA J-Frame that sits in the midsole under the arch to reduce the over-pronation of your feet.
 By aligning you into a neutral running position, this can alleviate shin pain.
 This trainer also has the typical wider Hoka base outsole, which provides extra stability on landing, making this shoe both supportive and stabilising.

-The Asics Gel Cumulus has been revamped with PureGel technology that is 65% softer than previous versions, along with the improved FF Blast Plus foam for a softer landing.
-Its new engineered mesh upper provides a balanced mix of comfort and breathability.
+The Asics Gel Cumulus has been revamped with PureGel technology that is 65% softer than previous versions, along with 2mm extra cushioning – the FF Blast+ foam also has built-in shock absorption properties, which help to reduce the impact on your feet whilst running.
+New engineered mesh upper provides a balanced mix of comfort and breathability.
 More recycled plastic has been utilised in the latest version, making it an eco-friendly option.

 The Bondi 8 is an excellent option for runners looking for natural stability and to alleviate any foot or leg discomfort, especially after injury.
 Ideal for those recovering from conditions like shin splints, it offers reliable support and is a great choice to get back into running safely.